-One of our most favorite things to do in Guanajuato is simply to wander.
+One of our favorite things to do in Guanajuato is simply to wander.
 The narrow, cobblestone streets of the historic city invite you to just enjoy getting lost.
-They wind around and go up and down with many pedestrian areas, plazas, and squares to explore.
+They wind around and go up and down, with many pedestrian areas, plazas, and squares to explore.

-It seems that around every corner you find some new and awesome building or sight that will have you pulling out your camera or searching for a spot to sit and just soak it all in.
-Plus there are the street stands of enticing treats.
+It seems that around every corner, you find some new and awesome building or sight that will have you pulling out your camera or searching for a spot to sit and just soak it all in.
+Plus, there are street stands selling enticing treats.
 Ice cream, donuts, fruit, tacos, tamales, fresh juice… the city is a feast for all the senses.